telefonicaid/fiware-pep-steelskin/README.md

 * `config.authentication.password`: password of the PEP proxy in the IDM.
 * `config.authentication.domainName`: (only meaningful for Keystone) name of the administration domain the PEP proxy user belongs to.
 * `config.authentication.retries`: as the authentication is based in the use of tokens that can expire, the operations against Keystone are meant to retry with a fresh token.
 This configuration value indicates how many retries the PEP should perform in case the communication against Keystone fails.
 The value `0` means the default will be used (default value is 3).
 The value `-1` implies that it should be retried forever.
 * `cacheTTLs`: the values in this object correspond to the Time To Live of the values of the different caches the PEP uses to cache requests for information in Keystone.
-The value is expressed in seconds.
+The value is expressed in seconds and `0` value implies unlimited.
 * `config.authentication.options`: address, port and other communication data needed to communicate with the Identity Manager.
 Apart from the host and port, default values should be used.

 ### Plugin configuration